 Perhaps the most effective and method of sourcing the right candidate with the highest quality results is through external recruitment.
-There are a few different options available to you when considering external recruitment, the most popular of which are in-house recruitment, contingency recruitment firms, and headhunting agencies.
+There are a few different options available to you when considering external recruitment, the most popular of which are in-house recruitment, contingency recruitment firms, and headhunting firms.

 We’ve provided an outline of these options here, to help you form an idea of what might be the right option for you.

 Utilising an in-house recruitment team is often the cheapest of these three options.
 However, this method is heavily reliant on the experience, skills, and resources of your recruitment team.
 For example, it’s generally the case that in-house recruitment teams will have less overall experience and sector knowledge than a recruitment or headhunting agency.
-However, they do tend to have more specific company knowledge and a deeper understanding of the role, business environment, and the type of person that would excel in the position.
+However, they do tend to have more specific company knowledge and a deeper understanding of the role, staff training ideas, business environment, and the type of person that would excel in the position.